m3db/m3/site/content/how_to/any_remote_storage.md

 This is a pretty straightforward setup however it has limitations:
 - coupling M3 Coordinator to a scraping component means we can only run as many M3 Coordinators as we have scrappers
-- M3 Coordinator is likely to require more resources then scrapping component
+- M3 Coordinator is likely to require more resources than scrapping component

 #### Fleet of M3 Coordinators and M3 Aggregators